|

 satire to spice the film up, but next to the straight, realistic

-performances from Scott and Keller, it makes the film a dramatic paradox.
+performances from Scott and Marthe Keller, it makes the film a dramatic paradox.

-The Formula remains thematically interesting throughout, but the
+The Formula remains thematically fascinating throughout, though the

 craftsmanship is uneven, reportedly due to Shagan and Avildsen pulling in

 different directions.
-There's no doubt about the ambition of both,
+There's no doubting the ambition of both men,

 however, and one cannot refrain from thinking that with a tad better

-editing, and some subtler choices in crucial scenes, the film would have
+editing and some subtler choices in a handful of crucial scenes, The

 had a much better reputation.